awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sns-topic.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `TracingConfig`  <a name="cfn-sns-topic-tracingconfig"></a>
 Tracing mode of an Amazon SNS topic\.
 By default `TracingConfig` is set to `PassThrough`, and the topic passes through the tracing header it receives from an SNS publisher to its subscriptions\.
-If set to Active, SNS will vend X\-Ray segment data to topic owner account if the sampled flag in the tracing header is true\.
+If set to `Active`, SNS will vend X\-Ray segment data to topic owner account if the sampled flag in the tracing header is true\.
 Only supported on standard topics\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)